Getting your Trinity Audio player ready...

 In Miami Shores, Barry University's (11300 NE 2nd Ave) attempt to sell 24 acres for a 277-unit Lennar townhouse development has hit another wall.

-Despite promises of a public park, school expansions, and tax revenue, the Planning & Zoning Board keeps putting the brakes on, worried about density and zoning issues.
+Despite promises of a public park, school expansions, and tax revenue, the Planning & Zoning Board keeps putting the brakes on due to density and zoning issues.

 If the deal goes through, we can expect changes to property values, school capacity, and traffic patterns, all of which land right on Biscayne Park's doorstep.